 Shows on my watch list: A Comedy of Tenors, November 7 – November 23

 Here’s somewhere I’ve been dying to do a show!
-Theatre Three is in the Quadrangle in Uptown Dallas.
+Theatre Three is a professional theater in the Quadrangle in Uptown Dallas.
 It’s one of the most fun stages in the Dallas area with new works each season, as well as classic shows and new musicals.
 The theatre is larger with stadium-style seating in the crescent round, so there aren’t any bad seats.
 Parking is limited, so you’ll want to get there early and have a cocktail or dinner at one of the many restaurants that are within steps of the theatre.
 I remember taking my boyfriend to see Avenue Q as a surprise, and we had a blast laughing and holding hands while puppets learned about loving themselves for who they are, as well as one another.

 Shows on my watch list: Jekyll and Hyde, September 14 – October 26

 GLCT is one of the most historical theatres in suburban DFW.
 Founded in 1983, it’s a little gem in Lewisville.
 In 1997, the theatre purchased it’s current home and has restored the building into a beautiful landmark complete with a canopy and marquee.
 They are truly committed to equality and it’s a safe space for all to express their genuine selves.
 GLCT’s board of directors meets regularly to discuss their #NotInOurHouse initiative to deter any bullying or unsafe situations.
 For productions, they focus on every genre from light hearted comedy to sassy musicals to dramatic topics good for life’s lessons.
 They’re a very welcoming community and are definitely worth visiting!

 Shows on my watch list: The Fantasticks, September 27 – October 20, 2019